-A bond can have subinterfaces, but not the other way around.
+A bond can have subinterfaces, but subinterfaces cannot have a bond.

 - A bond cannot enslave VLAN subinterfaces.

-- Slave ports within a bond should all be set to the same speed/duplex, and should match the link partner’s slave ports.
+- Set all slave ports within a bond to the same speed/duplex and make sure they match the link partner’s slave ports.